Generate videos using images

 • If you've uploaded both the first and end keyframe images, providing a prompt is optional.
 However, describing the content of these keyframes will help create a smoother transition, as the text prompt guides the transition between them.

-You can also select Generate sound effects, if you want to add sound effects to the video using text prompts or your own voice recording.
+Add sound effects using text prompts or your own voice recording.

 After the video generation is complete, it will appear in your history strip, ready for download to your local device.
 You could also go to the Generation History tab on the Files page where all generated images and videos are auto-saved